Cumulocity-IoT/c8y-docs/content/cockpit/widgets-collection.md

 ### KPI {#kpi}

-The "KPI" widget visualizes on data point as a label.
+The "KPI" widget visualizes a data point as a label.
+It is meant as a simple visualization for mainly KPIs (Key Performance Indicators).

 ![KPI widget](/images/users-guide/cockpit/cockpit-widget-kpi.png)